 What began as a small, Hariri Institute seed-funded research project to explore new methods for analyzing social media data has grown into a Google-sponsored, award-winning research endeavor.
 Lei Guo, Hariri Junior Faculty Fellow and Assistant Professor of Emerging Media Studies, received a Hariri Research Incubation award in June of 2016 to pursue her proposal, Statistically Principled […]

-This seminar will describe the speaker’s work in artistic image rendering and stylization, also called Non-Photorealistic Rendering.
+Aaron Hertzmann, principal scientist at Adobe and an ACM Distinguished Scientist, describes his work in artistic image rendering and stylization, also called Non-Photorealistic Rendering.

-This seminar will present recent long-term recurrent network models that learn cross-modal description and explanation, using implicit and explicit approaches, which can be applied to domains including fine-grained recognition and visuomotor policies.
+Trevor Darrell, an adjunct professor at UC Berkeley’s Department of Electrical Engineering and Computer Sciences, presents recent long-term recurrent network models that learn cross-modal description and explanation, using implicit and explicit approaches, which can be applied to domains including fine-grained recognition and visuomotor policies.

 Led by Kate Saenko, Stan Sclaroff, Brian Kulis, and Margrit Betke, the initiative was featured during the Data Science Initiative’s BUDS 2018 conference and has launched an exciting seminar series for the spring 2018 semester that will feature top AI experts from across the country.